nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 Emacs
 =====

 This information is hardly useful for anyone.
-Emacs is... well, nobody really knows precisely what emacs is, though some people edit text with it.
+Emacs is...
+Well, nobody really knows what emacs is, but some people edit text with it.

 If you are an emacs user, you're probably not reading this.